arduino-libraries/ArduinoBLE/docs/api.md

 ### `disconnect()`

-Disconnect any BLE devices that are connected
+Disconnect any Bluetooth® Low Energy devices that are connected

 #### Syntax